 In 1991 Dr. Haynes and colleagues in the Graduate Program in Communication Sciences and Disorders at MGH Institute helped to design and establish coursework and placements that offer the option of dual teacher certification in both Speech-Language and in Reading.

 He has chaired or co-chaired several international conferences for the International Dyslexia Association (IDA) and currently serves as Senior Advisor on the Global Partners Committee of IDA's Board of Directors.
-He serves as an invited reviewer for several reading and speech-language journals.
+He serves as an invited reviewer for many national and international reading and speech-language journals.

 • BA, English and American Literature and Language, Harvard University